cmaureir/progra-alma/lectures/week2/lecture6.rst

        -1 ** 4 = 1

-6. Write a program that return the user age, starting from the date of birth:
+6. Write a program that returns the user age, starting from the date of birth:

    .. testcase::